 Works when:

-- content topics are tied to selling categories
+- content topics are connected to selling categories

-- internal links lead from content to collections and products
+- there is internal linking from content to collections and products

 Stage 6.
 External Signals

-Goal: strengthen competitiveness in niches where on-site work alone is not enough.
+Goal: Strengthen competitiveness in niches where on-site work alone isn't enough.

 Typically includes:

-- quality mentions and backlinks from relevant resources
+- quality mentions and links from relevant resources

 - partner publications or PR when needed

-- strengthening priority collections, not just the homepage
+- boosting priority collections, not just the homepage

 International SEO and Shopify Markets

-If you sell in multiple countries or languages, Shopify Markets enables scaling but also creates typical SEO traps: duplicate pages across languages, mixed signals, and incorrect search entry points.
+If you sell to multiple countries or languages, Shopify Markets can enable scaling — but it also creates typical SEO pitfalls: page duplication between languages, mixed signals, and wrong search “entry points.”

 - configure indexation rules for duplicated pages and parameters